amponsah/test-local-storage/README.md

 ## Instructions

-Clone repository
-Complete forms and save data to local storage
-Refresh the page
+Clone repository.
+Complete the form and save form data to local storage +- Refresh the page

 - Notice that the initial value of the User input displays as placeholder style
 - The select input gets the initial value